 The last thing I want to say is that what you have read here is the conventional wisdom and researchers only look for what they believe to be normal.
 It may very well be that not using sugar right after exercise or during long runs may work, but it hasn’t been really tested.

-For now, check out The Paleo Diet for Athletes for more information about a low-glycemic diet for athletes.
+For now, check out for more information about a low-glycemic diet for athletes.